SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/view-statistics.md

 To improve your future mailings, you have to find out what works for your contacts.
 The easiest way to do this, is to divide the target groups of your first few mailings into two or more groups.
 Then send them the same mailing, where you change the subject line, your call-to-action or other parts of the mailing.

 The statistics from each mailing will show you which mailing performed better, and will give you your benchmark.
-Then, you can compare any future mailings' results with the benchmark you've set.
+Then, you can compare any future mailings' results with the benchmark you have set.

 ## Steps